 Magnolia Cafe on South Congress has been around for 40+ years for a reason!
 Hearty brunch tacos and Southwest-style diner classics are staples on the menu here.

-Take, for example, their Love Migas– eggs or tofu scrambled in spicy LOVE butter (aka fresh garlic and serrano) with tomato, onion, bell pepper, tortilla chips, and jack cheese.
+Take, for example, their Love Migas– eggs or tofu scrambled in spicy LOVE butter (aka butter infused with fresh garlic and serrano) with tomato, onion, bell pepper, tortilla chips, and jack cheese.
 These are served with black beans and a choice of flour or corn tortillas.
 What’s not to love?

 Or, consider ordering their “choose three” breakfast tacos, which will fill you for days.
 Choose from generous portions of bacon, sausage, ham, eggs, black beans, mixed cheddar and jack cheese, home fries, jalapeños, red onion, tomatoes, and/or spinach on flour or corn tortillas.
 (That’s a picture of them, above.)